Author. Lifestyle Writer. Publicist. Dream Chasing Mom. HERO WITH GIRL POWER.

 Princess Genevieve: The Hero with Girl Power was partially fueled by my anxiety to ensure that my kids always remember important life lessons if heaven forbid anything stops me from being able to teach them myself.
 Hey, I’m an anxiety warrior / not worrier but it’s always an evolution in progress!
 But Princess Genevieve was also fueled by my passion to empower girls to chase their dreams, live life to its fullest, and focus on what’s really important- like helping animals, making friends with all different types of people, and unplugging from technology.
 Like I write in the book, “Life is a fairytale starring you!
 And girl, you have the power to write your own story and be the hero of it, too!”

-I formed Hero with Girl Power, an online community that not only raises awareness for Princess Genevieve, but also empowers girls of all ages and life stages.
+I formed the Hero with Girl Power movement, not only to raise awareness for Princess Genevieve, but also to empower girls of all ages and life stages.
 I’m by no means an expert or life coach, but as you have read, I’ve been through a lot in my life and not once did I let any of those circumstances lead me down a dark path.
 I always chose to believe there are rainbows after the storm, everything happens for a reason, and we will all end up where we are meant to be—it just might take longer and include some unexpected twists and turns.
 We’re in a world where we worship “influencers” with social media posts that are carefully crafted with the help of marketing teams and sponsored payments.
 Why is it that the people we follow the most and want to emulate are the ones that may not be the most authentic?

 I have a message for girls of all ages and life stages.